kyasuda2003/cell-sdk/README.md

 # belief
-Software providers should be focused on its provisioned service, whilist not be exploited and restrictd by hosting providers.
+Software providers should be focused on its provisioned service, whilist not be exploited and restrictd by hosting providers, namely, Cloud/vm providers.

 # how
 Cell empowers services and promotes their usage ranging from individual to large enterprise by eliminating the inccured charges from hosting vendors.
-Cell intends to achieve a true balance of between self-hosting and vendor-hosting, and to bring the compute services back to the propvisioner from hosting vendors.
+Cell intends to achieve a true balance between self and vendor hosting, and to shift the compute services back to the service provisioners from its hosting providers.

 # what
 Cell for hiddenclouds.io. has ability to create the self-provisioning hosting service, and share the service amongst sibscribers.